pins/p4rt-client/examples/two-switch-simple-route/Readme.md

 This contains the values to build the link from the Wedge switch to the Broadcom switch
  * ### buildAll.sh
 This orchestrates building the entire demo
+ * ### linkBatch.sh
+This provides a template to add a router interface, a neighbor entry, a nexthop entry and a CIDR router in a single invocation
+* ### buildAllBatch.sh
+When executed this will create the 4 links required to build the ONF simple routing demo using the linkBatch.sh method
  * ### Two switch simple routing.pdf
 This shows physical and logical topologies used in the demo
  * ### values.sh